lewark/wm.lua/README.md

 # wm.lua

-Yeah, it's another one of these.
-I did try to make it pretty straightforward to use, and it *should* work well with existing applications.

 This program is a rewrite of a WM I wrote back in 2014.
 For this version I switched to using the built-in CC window API for rendering, and I tried my best to keep the code somewhat readable.
 I also added some features:

 * window maximization